-This is a large and diverse group, which is characterised by the formation of club-shaped cells or Asci, within which the ascospores are formed.
+This is a large and diverse group, which is characterised by the formation of club-shaped cells, or asci, within which the ascospores are formed.
 Of the 2000 known genera, only a small number produce visible fruiting bodies, and only some of these are covered in these web pages.

 (the young ascus).
-In some species the cytoplasm becomes condensed around the nuclei to form four ascospores, but more commonly, a mitotic division takes place to form eight nuclei resulting in the formation of eight ascospores.
-In some species a series of mitosis
+In some species the cytoplasm becomes condensed around the nuclei to form four ascospores, but more commonly, a mitotic division takes place to form eight nuclei, resulting in the formation of eight ascospores.
+In some species, a series of mitosis

 Ascomycetes are divided into a number of classes.
-Those, which produce large fruiting bodies, are classified as Euascomycetes, which have unitunicate asci, each ascus with a single wall.
+Those which produce large fruiting bodies, are classified as Euascomycetes, which have unitunicate asci, each with a single wall.
 Euascomycetes are then divided into 6 different orders based upon the shape of the ascocarp.
 Only two of which are covered here.

 Discomycetes in which the asci are exposed on dish-shaped ascocarps (apothecia).
 Pyrenomycetes in which the asco-carps are bottle-shaped, enclosing the asci.

-Ascomycetes of this class have the ascus wall composed of a single layer (unitunicate).
-Inside each ascus flask eight ascospores develop, bathed in a fluid, which is retained under pressure.
-When the spores are ripe, the neck of the ascus is designed to open with shock stimulus.
-This is achieved either by opening of a lid (operculum), or they may simply burst or break at maturity.
+Ascomycetes of this class have an ascus wall composed of a single layer (unitunicate).
+Inside each ascus flask, eight ascospores develop, bathed in a fluid, which is retained under pressure.
+When the spores are ripe, the neck of the ascus is designed to open with a shock stimulus.
+This is achieved either by the opening of a lid (operculum), or they may simply burst or break at maturity.
 A raindrop falling on the cup surface usually triggers this.
-The spores are then forcibly discharged out into the damp air currents.
+The spores are then forcibly discharged into the damp air currents.